 What the Wisdom Traditions Said

-Jiddu Krishnamurti approached the question from a different angle — not asking what consciousness is metaphysically, but investigating what happens when thought, the conditioned movement of the mind, temporarily ceases.
-What remains, he suggested, is awareness itself — not produced by thinking but obscured by it.
-For a full exploration of his life and the radical implications of his inquiry, see our article on Jiddu Krishnamurti: the spiritual rebel who rejected all gurus.
+Jiddu Krishnamurti came at it from a different angle — not asking what consciousness is metaphysically, but investigating what happens when thought, the conditioned movement of the mind, temporarily falls silent.
+What remains, he suggested, is awareness itself, not produced by thinking but obscured by it.
+These traditions do not solve the hard problem in the scientific sense, but they point toward a different relationship to it — one in which consciousness is investigated from the inside, not only from the outside.

 Why the Hard Problem May Never Be Solved — and Why That Matters